| ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Oklahoma's latest

 actual venues, bolstered by social media and web streaming which all added

+up to a cost to coast and beyond event.
 One key panelist was Tres Bailey, Director of Agriculture and Food in the Federal Goverment Relations department of WalMart Stores, Inc. Since 2005, Tres has represented Walmart on all legislative and regulatory issues related to the company's grovery division, with particular emphasis on food safety and nutrition initiatives.
 Bailey was instrumental in Walmart's launch of a major nutrition initiative in 2011 that focuses on making food healthier and making healthier food more affordable fo the millions of customers shopping in Walmart every week.
 Bailey talked about during the Washington portion of the Town Hall- saying that the research they have done on their customers lines up in many cases with the survey released this week by the Alliance.
 There was a whole segment within the Washington portion of the Food Dialogues that zeroed in on both the good and the bad of the world's largest grocer- we have the audio of that part of the event for you- click on the LINK below to jump to our website for our story and that audio which was really interesting.
 In our story on the website- we also have the links back to the research they discussed on Thursday- and you can also get directions to the video replays of the entire four hours, which only dedicated aggies and foodies hung in for- a USA Today version of this conversation is probably needed to really get many consumers in the mix. | |

-AFBF's Bob Stallman Explains Antibiotic Use During Food Dialogues Town Hall ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ First and
+| AFBF's Bob Stallman Explains Antibiotic Use During Food Dialogues Town Hall ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~First and

 foremost, Bob Stallman is a cattle producer and rice farmer from